 • centr: sharp point, goad, sting of a wasp (e.g. centre, centripetal, centroplasm, orthocenter)

-• cept: to take; to grasp; to hold (e.g. accept, except, concept, recept, incept, percept, intercept, deception, precept, contracept, sceptic)
+• cept: to take; to grasp; to hold, contain (e.g. accept, except, concept, recept, incept, percept, intercept, deception, precept, contracept, sceptic)

 • cephal: the same as capit (e.g. cephalopod, anencephaly, autocephalous)